distributedweaknessfiling/dwflist/README.md

 The DWF Identifiers dataset

-For questions, comments, or ideads please use the DWF-Workflow repo https://github.com/distributedweaknessfiling/DWF-workflow
+For questions, comments, or ideas please use the DWF-Workflow repo https://github.com/distributedweaknessfiling/DWF-workflow

 Issues opened by humans in this repo will not be processed by the bot.
 Please use the form to request DWF Identifiers.
 We are also working on an API and other methods to request DWF Identifiers.